pytorch-ignite/code-generator/src/metadata/README.md

 # metadata

-This directory contains options used to choose from Model, Training, Handlers, and Loggers Tabs.
+This directory contains options used to choose from Training, Handlers, and Loggers Tabs.
 These options are in json format.